oehrlis/oci-sec-ws/lab/ex02/2x02-Exercise.md

 ### Create a new target to observer your compartment objects

-In this step, we create a target based on compartment and add the recipes we created.
+In this step, we create a target based in your compartment and add the recipes we created.
+Ensure, your compartment is selected in panel left.

-Cloud Guard -> Configuration -> Targets ->  Create Target
+Identity & Security -> Cloud Guard -> Configuration -> Targets ->  Create Target

 ![>> targets_1](../../images/screenshot-cloud-guard-clone_targets_1.jpg)

 #### Basic Information

 Add basic information and description.
+Use the recipes you created for your compartment.

 - Set target name according compartment, as example _cg-tgt-oci-sec-ws-lab-00_.
 - Add description